fbpx

 Rote Island Surf Guide

 Rote Island, one of the farthest-flung Indonesian destinations in East Nusa Tenggara, is rapidly gaining recognition as a premier surf destination.
-Known for its world-class waves and laid-back atmosphere, Rote offers a unique alternative to the more popular surf spots in Indonesia.
+Known for its amazing waves and laid-back atmosphere, Rote offers a unique alternative to the more popular surf spots in Indonesia.

 While other islands like Bali and Mentawai dominate the Indonesian surf scene, Rote Island offers a unique experience with world-class breaks, a relaxed vibe, and a growing choice of amazing resorts, and local homestays.